firdyfirdy/firdyfirdy/README.md

 # About Me

-- 🔭 I’m currently working on PT 360 IT Consulting Indonesia as a ~cheerleader~ Programmer
+- 🔭 I’m currently working on PT Kalbe Nutritionals as a ~cheerleader~ Web Programmer
 - 🌱 I’m currently learning PHP, Kotlin and C#
 - 📫 How to reach me: me@firdy.dev